GeraldR63/AstroNavi/README.md

     <td>20230223</td>
     <td>09:28</td>
     <td>RN</td>
     <td>Try to fix issues with SRF printing.
-Sometimes app crashes or there seams to be a bufferoverflow failure or something I know from programming in C/C++ like a missing or false pointer because it seems that the printer function can override the shared memory and than many strange things happen.
+Sometimes app crashes or there seams to be a bufferoverflow failure or something I know from programming in C/C++.
+Behaves like a missing or false/NULL pointer because it seems that the printer function can override the shared memory and than many strange things happen.
 It's pure JAVA.
 Done a lot in JAVA but never seen an application which behaves unpredictable.
 Seems to work now. </td>
   </tr>
 </table>